 - Melt the butter and put it in a blender.

 - Add the boiling mixture, salt, and milk to the blender and blend well.

 - Pour into a traditional Tibetan tea cup (a coffee mug will also do.)

 The finished yak butter tea will be very hot, but the drink is best enjoyed when it is very warm!
-Those looking to complement their butter tea with Tibetan food, it's good to know that it goes great with a noodle dish called thupka which is made from yak meat and veggies.
+For those looking to complement their butter tea with Tibetan food, it's good to know that it goes great with a noodle dish called thupka, which is made from yak meat and veggies.

 A great dessert to go along with your thupka and butter tea is yak yoghurt (yep, there's a yak theme, here!)
 Balep bread is also a great addition as it can be dipped in tea.
 Serving the tea with traditional Tibetan cuisine is perfect for those wanting to enjoy a meal that is both unique and delicious!